b72u68/two-faces/README.md

 It will generate two executable files `a1.out` and `a2.out`, one is benign and one can execute malicious code in the program.

+## Future development

+I will look into how to build tool for MD5 Collision Attack in Python based on a research paper by Marc Stevens (he is also the creator of `md5collgen`).